grapeot/blog/content/photography-optics.md

 Tags: English, Photography
 Slug: photography-and-optics
 Date: 2017-08-08
+Summary: Connecting photography concepts with optics: glasses diopter equals 1/focal length, aperture affects depth of field and diffraction, and macro lens design for close focusing.

 I was learning about photography recently, especially beginning from optics.
 Surprisingly, some incomplete dots I learned before was connected in the processs.